 The variety of information per individual produced by this method ought to make it highly suitable for research and application of the scientific method.
 If it doesn't organize data better than any other method (that is, if it doesn't show connections never before demonstrated, or if it doesn't simplify connections previously considered more complex), and if it does not yield reproducible results, then we can say the method appears invalid.
 But, this method does a superior job of organizing data more efficiently than other forms of astrology.
 And its results are reproducible.
 Evidence for same is in the papers and their addenda published on this site, all listed with links below.
 And they can be reproduced by any other astrologer because I have made the method, its derivation and principles, and its empirically-derived rules available in two other papers on this website.
 Their links are available at the very bottom of this page.

-Observations, intuition, speculation, formal hypotheses, research, results.
-With new observations inconsistent with first hypotheses, then adjusted hypotheses, more research, more findings or not findings.
+Observations, intuition, speculation, formal hypothesis, research, results.
+With new observations inconsistent with first hypothesis, the hypothesis is adjusted and then there is more research, more findings.
 This is consistent with scientific method, and is a process, for instance, that is the very core of research in the physical sciences.

 Taking a longer, more social look at astrology, there are indications in ancient literature that astrology was once far more in ascendance than it is now.
 Understandably, many people today think its present debased status (it used to be a sacred science) an appropriate outcome for an out-dated superstition.
 Astrology, they believe, has died because it was based on the primitive, unscientific "belief" that the stars and planets influence human destiny.